 1. How important is genetics to weight control?

-2. What is a physiological factor affecting weight management?
+2. What is a factor affecting weight management that a person can't control?

-3. What is a lifestyle factor affecting weight management?
+3. What is a lifestyle factor affecting weight management - something they can control?

 4-5.
 Provide two lifestyle changes or current behaviors you have that YOU can incorporate or continue to ensure weight management.